Sandra Palmen: Early life and career

-Politics
+Political career

 Palmen joined New Social Contract (NSC) when it was founded ahead of the November 2023 general election by Pieter Omtzigt, who had helped uncover the childcare benefits scandal.
 She was elected to the House of Representatives as the party's fifth candidate.
 She cited the childcare benefits scandal as her motivation to enter politics, and she has advocated for a "government that serves the public interest and acts in service of society".
 Palmen's portfolio in the House consisted of the interior, democracy, legal protection, and poverty.

 NSC supports the establishment of a constitutional court, and she has criticized the Netherlands's ban on judicial constitutional review.
 The governing coalition, including NSC, agreed to pursue the creation of such a court.
 The House passed a motion by Palmen and Michiel van Nispen (SP) urging the government to adopt recommendations by Jos Silvis to seek legal advice from a range of law firms.
 Previously, the government had relied almost exclusively on the firm Pels Rijcken.
 Palmen proposed several adjustments to the social safety net with Mohammed Mohandis (GL/PvdA) to simplify the system and to make it more forgiving to those in poverty.

-On 12 December 2024, she succeeded Nora Achahbar as State Secretary for Benefits and Redress in the Schoof cabinet following her resignation.
+On 12 December 2024, she succeeded Nora Achahbar as State Secretary for Benefits Redress in the Schoof cabinet following her resignation.
 Her portfolio includes the aftermath of the Dutch childcare benefits scandal and reforms to the benefits system.
 The cabinet aimed to finish the recovery operation for the scandal's victims by 2027 despite a slow pace of procedures.
 Palmen opined that the operation had been erected too quickly, before the entirety of the scandal had become visible and before victims had given their input.
 An emergency committee requested by her predecessor concluded in January 2025 that the operation would take between 15 and 20 more years in its current approach and that government agencies were unsuitable to determine compensation because of their lack of generosity.
 They recommended that the recovery operation be handled mostly through the private Foundation (Equal) Worthy Recovery, established by Princess Laurentien of the Netherlands.

 On 23 August 2025, NSC left the government and Palmen resigned.
 She returned to her position in the Schoof cabinet on 5 September 2025 as an independent politician.